jgarcesres/git2jamf/README.md

 ### `script_extensions`

 **optional** the extensions for the types of files we'll be searching for.
-By default it tries to look for *.sh* and *.py* files.
-To change the behavior, separate each input with spaces and no periods. ie `sh py ps1`
+By default it tries to look for `*.sh* and *.py*` files.
+To change the behavior, separate each extension with spaces and no periods. ie `sh py ps1`

 ### `prefix`